microsoft/win32metadata/designs/metadatasdk-overall.md

 ## Motivation

 The public API surface area of Win32 is described with C/C++ headers.
-These are not easily parseable by other languages.
+These are not easily parseable for those who want to make an interop layer from different languages to Win32 APIs.
 As other languages gain in popularity, we would like to meet developers where they're at and provide a way for them to make use of Win32 APIs in languages other than C/C++.
-Once we are able to describe the Win32 API surface in metadata, we can create language projections so that developers can call Win32 APIs from those languages.
+Once we are able to describe the Win32 API surface in metadata, we can create language projections so developers can call Win32 APIs from those languages.

 ## Metadata Requirements
 ### Types